Print

 Yet, 2020 has not been all bad news.
 For many people, the recent approval and initial distribution of Coronavirus vaccines offers hope and encouragement, an indication and promise that there is light at the end of the 2020 pandemic tunnel.

-Additionally, many positive aspects of 2020 can and should be acknowledged, either because of the changes that have occurred or the opportunities presented for the post-pandemic world.
+Additionally, many positive aspects of 2020 can and should be acknowledged.
+This is because of the changes that have occurred or the opportunities presented for the post-pandemic world.

 Below are some of the noteworthy, positive impacts of COVID on community associations that have transpired from the 2020 pandemic: